MnSLFF Projects in Sri Lanka

 The sponsor’s purpose of the project is to “help a school in a rural area with limited resources, to share and help underprivileged children of Sri Lanka attain their full potential.”

-Galapitiyagala Vidyalaya is located in Galapitigala rural village in the North Central Province in Sri Lanka about 109 mi (or 176 km) north-east of Colombo, Sri Lanka’s capital city.
+Galapitagla Vidyalaya is located in Galapitigala a rural village in the North Central Province in Sri Lanka about 109 mi (or 176 km) north-east of Colombo, Sri Lanka’s capital city.
 There are 220 students and 20 staff members in Galapitigala Vidyalaya.
 Majority of the school parents are farmers and laborers.
 The school has classes from grade one thru grade eleven.
 There are three classroom buildings.
-School also has a Stage for students performance, without a pavilion for the audience.
-This project is to build a pavilion for the school.
-The pavilion will provide a shelter for the students, teachers, parents, and visitors to enjoy the performance or participate in school gatherings even on hot sunny days or rainy days.
+School also has a Stage for students performance, without a auditorium.
+This project will fulfill this need.
+The auditorium will provide a shelter for the students, teachers, parents, and visitors to enjoy the performance or participate in school gatherings even on hot sunny days or rainy days.

-School is located in the district of Anuradapura
+School is located in the district of Anuradhapura